 For the same reason, there needs to be a National Curriculum too!
 However, it should be developed by subject specialist teachers from all phases, and be malleable enough to meet individual student’s abilities and interests.
 Assessments (various) ought to be absolutely bound to it, rather than the situation we have at the moment, where exam boards dictate what is taught, and how and when students are examined (at least at KS4&5).
 I do agree though that more attention ought to be given to Life Skills, that academic and vocational studies ought to be integrated and have complete parity, and that apprenticeships have to be part of the educational landscape in order to meet the needs of all students (and employers).
 And I agree that the leaving age should be left at 16.

 But I think the Local Authority does have two important roles to play in education.
 Firstly, to ensure that there is a school place for every child.
-This seems so obvious, and yet the focus of intense debate at council level.
+This seems so obvious, and yet the focus of intense debate.
 Its other function is to maintain the fabric of the school.
 However, the Local Authority must not be allowed to use education as a tool of social engineering.

 * Specialist schools could be part of a mix for twilight, weekend or even day release.